withastro/astro/.changeset/selfish-parents-leave.md

 'astro': patch
 ---

-Better error message when a middleware doesn't return a `Response`
+Improves the error message when a middleware doesn't return a `Response`